rdkcentral/meta-middleware-generic-support/README.md

 ## Testing

-- Created the `"vendor test image"` `"SKXI11ADS_vendor_test_20240722152618.bin"` using the vendor layer project.
+Created the "vendor test image" "SKXI11ADS_VENDOR_DEV_develop_20240822143001.bin" using the vendor layer project.
-- Successfully booted the `"vendor test image"` and obtained the shell prompt.
+Successfully booted the "vendor test image" and obtained the shell prompt.
-- For this release testing was done by using feature branch feature/RDK-51635-Release-240 for rdke-middleware-manifest/realtek-xione.xml
+For this release testing was done by using feature branch feature/RDK-52326-ReleaseActivity2.6.0 for rdke-middleware-manifest/realtek-xione.xml

 ## Release layer and components